ivan-kleshnin/reactive-states/README.md

 Unfortunately, world is too complex for acronyms.

 Form errors is an example of **derived state**.
 It's a state because it's renderable.
 You render input errors in the same way as input values.
-But there are several reasons to exclude them from the `state`.
+But there are several reasons to exclude derivables from the `state`.

 1. Minimal state size is desirable for serialization (transfer, etc.)
 2. Two sources of truth (data unsync possibilities).